-“I’m 45 lost my job 18 months ago; and until May, struggled along as best I could,” says P. on Questions on Achieving Your Goals.
+“I’m 45 lost my job 18 months ago; and until May, struggled along as best I could,” says P. on How to Handle Problems With Your Mother.
 “My parents convinced me to ‘come home and allow my family to help.’
 My parents have been very generous; but my mother’s mercurial moods are becoming a problem.
 I’ve ‘schooled’ myself to be as respectful as I can – ever mindful that I am a guest in their house – offered to help around the house as much as possible, started a garden; and continue to plug away at finding a job.
 I’m told that no help is needed, or given a task and micro-managed to death over how it is done.”

 Ah yes, the critical mother syndrome!
 A great starting point is a book like Will I Ever Be Good Enough?
 Healing the Daughters of Narcissistic Mothers.
 The more you learn about mother-daughter relationships, the better you’ll be able to live in peace with your mom.

 When You and Your Mother Can’t Be Friends

 Here’s the rest of my reader’s story: